behu-kea/third-semester/topics/javascript/apis.md

+Support video about json: https://youtu.be/ghMR-k5pKjg

+Support video about fetch: https://youtu.be/pL_zEzunBKU

 ## Public API's

 There are lots of API's online.
 It might be a new concept for you to work with these API's but they work exactly like the API you have created in the backend module.
 Here is a list of some fun/cool/quirky API's